Deepikagautam993/HexSoftwares_Emotion_Detection_AI/README.md

 # 🤖 HexSoftwares | Emotion Detection AI System

 ## 📌 Project Overview
-The **Emotion Detection AI System** is a Machine Learning + Natural Language Processing (NLP) based project developed under **HexSoftwares**.
+The Emotion Detection AI System is a Machine Learning and Natural Language Processing (NLP) based project developed under HexSoftwares.

-This system analyzes user text input and predicts human emotions such as **joy, sadness, anger, love, fear, and surprise** with confidence scores.
-The project is deployed using an interactive **Streamlit web application**, making it easy to use in real-time applications.
+It analyzes user text input and predicts human emotions such as joy, sadness, anger, love, fear, and surprise with confidence scores.
+The system is deployed using a Streamlit web application for real-time interaction and visualization.

-It can be applied in:
+This project can be used in:
 - Customer sentiment analysis
-- Mental health monitoring
+- Social media monitoring
-- Social media emotion tracking
+- Mental health analysis
 - Chatbot emotion understanding

 ---

 ## 🚀 Key Features
-- 🧠 AI-based emotion classification from text
+- 🧠 Emotion detection from text input
 - 🤖 Machine Learning model (Logistic Regression)
 - 📊 Confidence score for predictions
-- 😊 Emoji-based emotion visualization
+- 😊 Emoji-based emotion output
 - 📜 Prediction history tracking
 - ⬇️ Download results as CSV file
 - 🎨 Interactive Streamlit web interface
-- ⚡ Fast real-time prediction
+- ⚡ Real-time predictions

 ---